ac296/Intern-Web-Developer/README.md

 # Intern-Web-Developer

 Challenge #01:
- - Create a sign up page, modal, form or app screen related to signing up for something. it could be for a volunteer evet, contest registration, a giveaway, or anything you can image.
+ - Create a sign up page, modal, form or app screen related to signing up for something.
+It could be for a volunteer evet, contest registration, a giveaway, or anything you can image.